Information on carrying out a planned burn

 How to notify?

-To ensure that the fire services are aware of your planned burn, please give ESTA prior notification.
+To ensure that the fire services are aware of your planned burn, please call 1800 668 511 to give Triple Zero Victoria prior notification.
+Only call 000 if it's an emergency.

 Please provide the following information about your burn-off when registering: